-An event is classified as a BRUE if no cause is found after a thorough history and physical examination and sometimes testing are done.
+An event is classified as a BRUE if no cause of the symptoms is found after a thorough medical evaluation.

 The diagnosis is based on a discussion with caregivers, a physical examination, and sometimes the results of certain laboratory tests.

-Treatment is aimed at specific causes when they can be identified.
+Treatment is aimed at specific causes, if they are identified.

-Terminology has changed recently.
+Sometimes infants have episodes of symptoms that raise concern about their health.
+Terminology to describe these episodes has changed recently.
 Previously, doctors used the term "ALTE" (apparent life-threatening event) to classify all events where infants suddenly developed alarming symptoms regardless of whether an underlying cause was ultimately found.
 Currently, if there is no underlying cause, doctors refer to the event as a BRUE (brief, resolved, unexplained event).
-Some doctors still use the term "ALTE" at first while they are looking for a cause and later if a cause is found.

-Although they may seem to be related to sudden infant death syndrome Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden, unexpected death, usually during sleep, of a seemingly healthy infant 1 year of age or younger.
-The cause of sudden infant death syndrome (SIDS) is... read more (SIDS), there is no clear relationship between SIDS and BRUE or ALTE.
+Such episodes may seem to be related to sudden infant death syndrome Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden, unexpected death, usually during sleep, of a seemingly healthy infant between 1 month and 1 year of age.
+The cause of sudden infant death syndrome... read more (SIDS), but most infants with SIDS did not have any type of alarming event beforehand.
+However, infants who have had 2 or more BRUEs appear to be at an increased risk of SIDS.

 A cause for the alarming symptoms cannot be determined in more than half of cases.
-These cases are referred to as BRUEs.
+Therefore, these cases are referred to as BRUEs.

-When a cause exists, the most common causes include
+When a cause exists, the most common possible causes include

 Digestive disorders: Gastroesophageal reflux disease Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
 Reflux may be caused by the infant’s position during feeding... read more or difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more

 Nervous system disorders: Seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
-When older infants or young children have seizures, they often... read more or brain tumors Overview of Brain Tumors in Children Brain tumors (also see brain tumors in adults) are the second most common cancer in children younger than 15 years of age (after leukemia) and the second leading cause of death from cancer.... read more , breath holding Breath-Holding Spells A breath-holding spell is an episode in which the child involuntarily stops breathing and loses consciousness for a short period immediately after a frightening or emotionally upsetting event... read more , or hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more
+When older infants or young children have seizures, they often... read more or brain tumors Overview of Brain and Spinal Cord Tumors in Children The central nervous system is made up of the brain and spinal cord.
+Central nervous system tumors are the second most common cancer in children under 15 years of age (after leukemia) and the... read more , breath holding Breath-Holding Spells A breath-holding spell is an episode in which the child involuntarily stops breathing and loses consciousness for a short period immediately after a frightening or emotionally upsetting event... read more , or hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more

 Narrowing or complete blockage of the airways (obstructive apnea)

-Other disorders (such as drug-related disorders, child abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more , or an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+Other disorders (such as drug-related disorders, child abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , or an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more )

 A doctor's evaluation